acelere/jupyterhub-dockerspawner-with-local-users/README.md

 At this point, we are now ready to build our container.
 Use the dockerfile from this repository, as a starter, and modify it to your needs.
-Here is a breakdown of the dockerfile with explanations:
+Here is a breakdown of the dockerfile with explanations.
+There is an example file in this repo.

 First, start with a fresh python image and install the packages you want.
-Below is just a snipet and you should look at the Dockerfile that is in this repo:
+Below is a simple example:

 ```
-FROM python:3.6.6
+FROM python:3.8.2

+RUN curl -sL https://deb.nodesource.com/setup_13.x | bash -
+RUN apt-get install -y nodejs

 RUN pip3 install \
     jupyterhub \
     notebook \